Quansight/Quansight-website/apps/labs/posts/moving-scipy-to-meson.md

 category: [Developer workflows]
 featuredImage:
   src: /posts/moving-scipy-to-meson/feature.png
-  alt: 'Cropped diagram of SciPy's external build and runtime dependencies.'
+  alt: "Cropped diagram of SciPy's external build and runtime dependencies."
 hero:
   imageSrc: /posts/moving-scipy-to-meson/blog_hero_var2.svg
   imageAlt: 'An illustration of a brown hand holding up a microphone, with some graphical elements highlighting the top of the microphone.'